CompCogNeuro/sims/ch2/neuron/README.md

 This simulation illustrates the basic properties of neural spiking and rate-code activation, reflecting a balance of excitatory and inhibitory influences (including leak and synaptic inhibition).

 In this model, the [[sim:Network]] only shows a single neuron which is "injected" with excitatory current (as neuroscientists might do with an electrode injecting current into a single neuron).
-If you do [[sim:Run cycles]] in the toolbar you will see it get activated, but to really understand what is going on, we need to see the relationship among multiple variables as shown in the [[sim:Test Cycle Plot]].
+If you click [[sim:Run cycles]] in the toolbar you will see it get activated, but to really understand what is going on, we need to see the relationship among multiple variables as shown in the [[sim:Test Cycle Plot]].
+(Clicking a README link will highlight the corresponding location in the simulation.)

 # Plot of Neuron variables over time

-* Press the [[sim:Test Cycle Plot]] tab in the right panel to display the graph view display.
+* Click the [[sim:Test Cycle Plot]] tab in the right panel to display the graph view display.
 If you haven't done [[sim:Run Cycles]] yet, do it now so you can see the results of running with the default parameters.

 Only the excitatory and leak currents are operating here, with their conductances (Gbar E, Gbar L) as shown in the control panel.
 You should see various lines plotted over 200 time steps (*cycles*) on the X axis.